Civica Rx

-Civica Rx is a nonprofit generic drug company founded in 2018 by national philanthropies and leading U.S. health systems to reduce and prevent drug shortages in the United States and the price spikes that can accompany them.
+Civica Rx is a nonprofit generic drug company founded in 2018 by leading U.S. health systems and philanthropies for the purpose of preventing and mitigating drug shortages in the United States, and the price hikes that can accompany them.

 Civica's mission is to make quality generic medicines accessible and affordable to everyone.
 Civica's business model is based on the Healthcare Utility concept.

-The drugs Civica makes are identified and prioritized by member health systems' doctors, hospital pharmacists and clinicians as the medications most important for quality patient care.
+Hospital pharmacists and physicians help prioritize what medications Civica provides.
+Member hospitals sign long-term purchase and supply contracts with Civica, adding stability to the market.
+Civica targets six months of extra inventory, enabling it to buffer any supply shortages in the market.
 While serving 55 health systems and 1,500 hospitals (or 1/3 of all licensed U.S. hospital beds), Civica also supplies the U.S. Department of Veterans Affairs, the U.S. Department of Defense, and “340B” hospitals caring for vulnerable patients in some of the country’s most underserved areas.

-As of January 2022, Civica provided nearly 70 million vials of essential medicines, enough to treat over 26 million patients across the United States.
-These numbers continue to grow as Civica moves from a start-up to a well-established societal asset, serving more patients every day.
-Most recently, eleven of Civica's 55+ medications are being used to help COVID-19 patients, including neuromuscular blocking agents, sedation agents and pain management medications for patients on ventilators.
+As of April 2025, Civica reported distributing more than 210 million vials or syringes of essential medicines, which it states is enough to treat over 97 million patients in the United States.

-Civica plans to bring over 100 medications to market by 2023 through various manufacturing approaches such as partnerships, developing ANDAs, and building its own manufacturing capability.
-On January 21, 2021, the company announced its plans to build a 120,000 square-foot sterile injectable manufacturing facility in Petersburg, Virginia, representing a $124.5 million investment.
+Civica is growing U.S. generic drug manufacturing capabilities with a new 140,000 square-foot sterile injectable manufacturing facility in Petersburg, Virginia, representing a $124.5 million investment.
+The plant has the capacity to produce 90 million vials and 50 million prefilled syringes of essential medications per year and includes a high-speed filling line for additional pre-filled insulin pen capacity.

 The first shipment of Civica private-label medication was vancomycin, delivered to Riverton Hospital, a part of Civica founder health system Intermountain Healthcare, in October 2019.
-As of January 2022, Civica provided approximately 70 million vials or syringes of essential generic medications to hospitals, which have been used to treat approximately 26 million patients.
+During the pandemic, 11 of Civica's 80+ medications were used to help COVID-19 patients, including neuromuscular blocking agents, sedation agents and pain management medications for patients on ventilators.